 In the Urban Homesteading movement, HOAs Wars are common.
 Usually, though, it has to do with people planting gardens in their FRONT yards or keeping chickens.
 While I’m all for both, I can at least understand the arguments some neighbors would pose against those behaviors.
 But where is the harm in Amy Becerra’s backyard garden?

 Do you have your own HOA story?
 Are you still operating incognito, flying under the radar?
 Have you fought your HOA and won?
 Let’s learn from each other’s experiences.
+We need to collectively find the the right tool to fix this injustice, humans in liberty are allowed to grow food.

 (photo of Amy Becerra by Walter Michot of the Miami Herald)